aragon/connect/docs/advanced/app-subgraphs.md

 ### I'm getting errors about missing ABIs when the subgraph is indexing

 When a reducer is run, it's run in the context of the data source that defined it.
 For example, hooks are triggered by `src/base/Kernel.ts` when the `NewAppProxy` event is detected in an Organization.
-You need to include the missing ABI in manifest/templates/contracts/Kernel.template.yaml for it to be available in this reducer.
-As a rule of thumb, if your data source will be triggered by a base Aragon data source (Organization templates, Organization factories, etc), include your its ABI in the manifest/templates/contracts files.
+You need to include the missing ABI in `manifest/templates/contracts/Kernel.template.yaml` for it to be available in this reducer.
+As a rule of thumb, if your data source will be triggered by a base Aragon data source (Organization templates, Organization factories, etc), include its ABI in the `manifest/templates/contracts` files.

 ### My callHandlers aren't working